 Not only are the number of lawsuits higher today than ever before but the settlement amounts are growing larger as well.

-A. Umbrella Policy: There is no more cost-effective way to increase your liability coverage in the event of large claim than an umbrella policy.
+There is no more cost-effective way to increase your liability coverage in the event of large claim than an umbrella policy.
+An umbrella insurance policy will help to offer extra liability protection, and offer peace of mind to your religious group.
+You can’t go wrong with this extra protection!

 13. Protection if Your Computers Are Breached